theoportlock/workforce/README.md

 1. Reading the "input.txt" file and convert each letter to a binary represenation of their ascii character
 2. Drip feed each bit into a temporary array
-3. Increase the sparcity of the array by changing its base
+3. Increase the sparcity by changing the base of the temporary array
-4. Measure distances between active nodes in the array and output into a distances array
+4. Measure distances between active nodes in the temporary array and output into a distances array
-5. Find all combinations of active nodes in the distances array and output into combinations array
+5. Find all combinations of active nodes in the distances array and output into combinations array.
+Each active combination element will represent a feature of the original input
-6. Find all groups of active nodes in the combinations array and output into grouping array

 ##Program summary